brunsgaard/berlin-talk-2017/talk.md

 We want to:

  * Ensure that the environment does not change
- * Ideally we would like to pack trained models with the api
+ * Ideally we would like to pack trained models with the API
- * Matrue model rollout procedure
+ * Mature model rollout procedure

 <!---
  * Models are to us what data is to you